 What is ERAS?

-Chelsea Technologies’ Echo Repeater Acoustic Source (ERAS) is a self-contained sonar calibration, test and training system for use on small vessels.
+Chelsea Technologies’ Echo Repeater Acoustic Source (ERAS) is a self-contained sonar calibration, test and training system for use on small vessels, as well as a low frequency variant.
 An included ruggedised laptop computer is used to provide all signal selection and control, via a bespoke graphical user interface that can be easily operated, without the need for specialist training.

 The only other units are a deck unit containing the signal conversion and amplification and a hand-deployable transducer.
 The system is useful for testing active and passive sonar range, bearing accuracy and target identification.
 Two frequency bands are offered in the ERAS system: